Sitecore/jss/docs/data/routes/docs/nextjs/tracking-and-analytics/configuration/en.md

 <setting name="Analytics.ForwardedRequestHttpHeader" set:value="X-Forwarded-For" />
 ```

-[Header passing](/docs/nextjs/tracking-and-analytics/overview#header-passing) will send the original IP address of the client on the 'X-Forwarded-For' header.
+[Header passing](/docs/nextjs/tracking-and-analytics/overview#header-passing) will send the original IP address of the client on the `X-Forwarded-For` header.
 This setting tells Sitecore to read the forwarded header, making analytics track the correct original client IP address.

 > See [Sitecore Experience Manager documentation](https://doc.sitecore.com/developers/101/sitecore-experience-manager/en/set-up-sitecore-ip-geolocation.html) for more information about this setting.